pepa65/m2m/README.md

     No flag:     A minimal report is sent to 'stdout' (nothing on no mails), and any additional verbose output is logged to 'stderr'.
-* The directory '~/.m2m.conf' contains all the account config files, which are checked in lexical order.
+* The directory '~/.m2m.conf' contains all the account config files, which are checked concurrently.
 The filename is the account name.
 * Parameters in the configuration files:
     username:           POP3 username [mandatory]
     password:           POP3 password [mandatory]